Education and Research

 Genetics in Primary Care Institute

-The Genetics in Primary Care Institute (GPCI) is a 3 year cooperative agreement between the Health Resources & Services Administration Maternal & Child Health Bureau and the American Academy of Pediatrics (AAP).
-The GPCI holds regular webinars that provide stakeholders with information for better understanding of the relevance of genetic medicine to primary care, increase awareness and education regarding the provision of genetic medicine in primary care, improve health care providers' understanding of their roles and the roles of others related to the provision of genetic medicine in primary care settings.
-View the webinar schedule.
+The Genetics in Primary Care Institute (GPCI) is a three year cooperative agreement between the Health Resources & Services Administration Maternal & Child Health Bureau and the American Academy of Pediatrics (AAP).
+The GPCI provides stakeholders with resources for better understanding of the relevance of genetic medicine to primary care, increase awareness and education regarding the provision of genetic medicine in primary care, improve health care providers' understanding of their roles and the roles of others related to the provision of genetic medicine in primary care settings.

 The AMA, in collaboration with the Critical Path Institute and the Arizona Center for Education and Research on Therapeutics have developed a brochure summarizing pharmacogenomics using a case-based format.
-To request hard copies of the brochure, email firstname.lastname@example.org.
+Download a copy of the brochure.

 Genetics and Common Disorders: Implications for Primary Care and Public Health Providers